08° 30′ S, 115° 15′ E

 Day trip to Leke Leke and Nungnung waterfall

-Leke Leke Waterfall and Nung Nung Waterfall are located a little further away from Ubud.
-However, they are two such impressive waterfalls, that they are definitely worth to visit from Ubud on a day trip.
+Leke Leke Waterfall and Nungnung Waterfall are located a little further away from Ubud.
+However, they are two such impressive waterfalls, that they are definitely worth visiting from Ubud on a day trip.
 The waterfalls are located about an hour’s drive from the center.
 Just because they are located a little further from the center, you can still call them a hidden gem.
 They are much less busy than most other well-known places in Ubud.
-To our opinion, it were two of the most beautiful and impressive waterfalls in all of Bali.
+In our opinion, it were two of the most beautiful and impressive waterfalls in all of Bali.

 You can easily visit the waterfalls by renting a scooter and driving there yourself.
 Alternatively, you can hire a private driver or book a complete tour.